Future of Supply Chain Management into 2022 and Beyond

 Stronger Relationship Management

 Carriers and vendors operate on an enormous scale and often lack visibility on a micro-level.
 By sharing data collected through carrier scorecard KPIs, you can help them improve their processes—and perhaps even find to give you a better service and build a symbiotic relationship.
 Forging strong bonds with carriers and vendors is key to maintaining a resilient supply chain.
-In times of crisis, strong relationships can make the difference in being able to conduct business and successfully serve your customers.
+In times of crisis, strong relationships can make a difference in being able to conduct business and successfully serve your customers.

-Enhancing your demand planning and inventory management, you can place orders or shipments that coincide with your actual needs, decreasing re-orders, cancellations, or reconfigurations that waste time and money and frustrate you and your carriers.
+Enhancing your demand planning and inventory/supply management, you can place orders or shipments that coincide with your actual needs, decreasing re-orders, cancellations, or reconfigurations that waste time and money and frustrate you and your carriers.

 In an e-commerce retail survey, for example, leading companies reported the main concerns being if carriers would cap deliveries during peak times (60%) and if surcharges would strain profitability (59%).
 During the pandemic, some retail companies shipped 90% more packages than usual.
-Having strong relationships with your carriers can lead to solutions rather than lost sales and customers.
+Having strong relationships with your carriers can lead to reliable supply chain solutions rather than lost sales and customers.

 Trax’s Freight Audit Services and Carrier Management Services, accompanied by a stellar payment process such as Trax Pays, ensures your carriers get paid accurate and timely payments, which also strengthens your relationships with your carriers.